 Once we are ready to see your child one of our staff will call the phone number you provided and will meet you at the front door to escort you directly to the exam room.
 PLEASE BE SURE YOU HAVE YOUR RINGER ON AND READY TO COME IN.

-We are also requesting that families limit the number of caregivers to one adult during their child’s appointment.
-We ask that you only bring the child who is being seen in for the appointment and no other siblings, when at all possible.
+We are also requesting that families limit the number of caregivers to two adults during their child’s appointment and to only bring the child who is being seen for the appointment and no other siblings, when at all possible.